-- Foundations of Career and Technical Education: (3 hours) An overview of the methods, learning theories, delivery models, and purpose of the career and technical education. - Management of the Career and Technical Education Learning Environment: (3 hours) Management of equipment, inventory, physical facilities, and emergency planning. - Occupational analysis-based program design and sequencing of instructional program. - Development of Career and Technical Instructional Materials: (3 hours) Selection, development, and use of instructional media for hybrid and online instruction.
+- 641 Foundations of Career and Technical Education: (3 hours) An overview of the methods, learning theories, delivery models, and purpose of the career and technical education. - 642 Management of the Career and Technical Education Learning Environment: (3 hours) Management of equipment, inventory, physical facilities, and emergency planning. - 643 Design of Career and Technical Education Programs: (3 hours) Occupational analysis-based program design and sequencing of instructional program. - 644 Development of Career and Technical Instructional Materials: (3 hours) Selection, development, and use of instructional media for hybrid and online instruction. - 645 Delivery of Career and Technical Instructional Programs: (3 hours) Learning theory and models for instructional delivery in the CTE classroom and laboratory - 646 Evaluation of Career and Technical Student Performance: (3 hours) Development and utilization of various testing and survey instruments, statistical treatment of data, and generation of evaluative reports

-- 645 Delivery of Career and Technical Instructional Programs: (3 hours) Learning theory and models for instructional delivery in the CTE classroom and laboratory - 646 Evaluation of Career and Technical Student Performance: (3 hours) Development and utilization of various testing and survey instruments, statistical treatment of data, and generation of evaluative reports - Industrial Human Relations: (3 hours) An examination of interpersonal dynamics within the workplace environment for industrial trainers and educators - 652 History and Philosophy of Career and Technical Education: (3 hours) Evolution and organization of career and technical education - 605 History of Technology and Occupational Education: (3 hours) A study of the leaders, movements, and agencies influential in the development of technical and occupational education - 607 Curriculum Design in Career and Technical Education: (3 hours) The design and development of curriculum models and theories from behaviorism to constructivism in career and technical education - 611 Philosophy and Organization of Occupational Education: (3 hours) Foundation and development of vocational education under national, state, and local influences - Adult Education and Learning Theory: (3 hours) Learning theories for working with adult students in industrial, military and corporate environments.
+- 647 Industrial Human Relations: (3 hours) An examination of interpersonal dynamics within the workplace environment for industrial trainers and educators - 652 History and Philosophy of Career and Technical Education: (3 hours) Evolution and organization of career and technical education - 605 History of Technology and Occupational Education: (3 hours) A study of the leaders, movements, and agencies influential in the development of technical and occupational education - 607 Curriculum Design in Career and Technical Education: (3 hours) The design and development of curriculum models and theories from behaviorism to constructivism in career and technical education - 611 Philosophy and Organization of Occupational Education: (3 hours) Foundation and development of vocational education under national, state, and local influences - 690 Adult Education and Learning Theory: (3 hours) Learning theories for working with adult students in industrial, military and corporate environments.